 Databases tend to be administrated by a central party.
 In this sense, they are considered ‘centralised’.
 The greengrocer, the window cleaner, the librarian – they are all the central administrators of their own databases, and they keep their databases to themselves.

-FLORENCE AND HER WINE SHOP
+FLORENCE AND HER WINE BLOCKCHAIN

 Florence owns a boutique wine shop in Edinburgh.
 She’s passionate about wine and has built up relationships with the people behind the wines she stocks – but the supermarkets claim to be ‘independently sourcing’ their wines too, and are selling them at very competitive prices.